The Lazarus Effect and Jumal star in first races at Alexandra Park

 In the night's feature trot there were contrasting fortunes for trainers Michelle Wallis and Bernie Hackett in the Group 3 Majestic Horse Floats Greenlane Cup.

-Favourite Hillbilly Blues' chances were extinguished when he was interfered with by Confessional early on, only for stablemate Belle Neige and Crystal Hackett to sit parked and then just edge out the pace-setting Meant To be.
+Favourite Hillbilly Blues' chances were extinguished with an early gallop only for stablemate Belle Neige and Crystal Hackett to sit parked and then just edge out the pace-setting Meant To be.

 "It's a privilege to get to drive her really," says Crystal Hackett.